+'''

 --demangle=<yes no> [default: yes]

+'''

-Enable/disable automatic demangling (decoding) of C++ names.
+Enable/disable automatic demangling (decoding) of C++, D, Rust, Java, Ada names.
 Enabled by default.
-When enabled, Valgrind will attempt to translate encoded C++ names back to something approaching the original.
+When enabled, Valgrind will attempt to translate encoded names in the listed languages back to something approaching the original.
+Note that the callgrind tool always disables Ada demangling in order to differentiate overloaded functions and procedures in the callgraph.
 The demangler handles symbols mangled by g++ versions 2.X, 3.X and 4.X.